foohasmallya/tfx/docs/guide/index.md

 ![Libraries and Components](libraries_components.svg)

-TFX provides several Python packages that are the libraries which are used to create pipeline components.
+TFX provides several Python packages.
+These libraries are used to create pipeline components.
 You'll use these libraries to create the components of your pipelines so that your code can focus on the unique aspects of your pipeline.